flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

 done
 ```

-Let\'s do the very same tests we did in the last example:
+Let's do the very same tests we did in the last example:

 #### Calling it without any arguments